Drupal vs WordPress vs Joomla: What is the best CMS to power a digital business?

 6. How secure are they?

 All three CMS platforms have had security vulnerabilities.
-The strength (from a security perspective) of the CMS is determined by how the organisation dealt with these issues.
+The strength (from a security perspective) of the CMS is determined by how the organisation deals with these issues.

 Joomla has the best reputation for out of the box security and is trusted by many governments and academic institutes for their websites.